Azure/azure-storage-fuse/README.md

     * `--entry-timeout=<TIMEOUT IN SECONDS>`: Time the kernel can cache directory listing.
     * `--negative-timeout=<TIMEOUT IN SECONDS>`: Time the kernel can cache non-existance of file or directory.
     * `--allow-other`: Allow other users to have access this mount point.
-    * `--disable-writeback-cache`: Disallow libfuse to buffer write requests if you must strictly open files in O_WRONLY or O_APPEND mode.
+    * `--disable-writeback-cache=true`: Disallow libfuse to buffer write requests if you must strictly open files in O_WRONLY or O_APPEND mode.
-    * `--ignore-open-flags`: Ignore the append and write only flag since O_APPEND and O_WRONLY is not supported with writeback caching.
+    * `--ignore-open-flags=true`: Ignore the append and write only flag since O_APPEND and O_WRONLY is not supported with writeback caching.

 ## Environment variables